Glimmers of hope as global trade talks stretch into final day | Politics

 Glimmers of hope as global trade talks stretch into final day

-However, sources close to the discussions were more upbeat on Thursday morning and said a package of deals with trade-offs across the topics as possible.
-"It's looking better but it's too early to say whether it falls into place or falls apart," said a WTO delegate.
+However, some delegates were more upbeat on Thursday, including on a package of deals with trade offs possible across the topics.
+EU trade commissioner Valdis Dombrovskis said they were "getting closer" in a tweet.
+WTO deputy director-general Anabel Gonzalez said she was "hopeful".
 Negotiators including U.S. Trade Representative Katherine Tai were involved in talks in the so-called 'Green Room' of the WTO most of the night trying to thrash out agreements.
-She tweeted a photo of Lake Geneva at sunrise without providing an update on the talks.
-Negotiations resumed around 0700 GMT and are ongoing, trade sources said.
+But Tai left early on Thursday, a U.S. official confirmed.
+Negotiations resumed around 0700 GMT and are ongoing with the conclusion due Thursday afternoon, trade sources said.

-One of the possible outcomes of the talks is a pared-back version of a deal designed to curb fishing subsidies that cause over-fishing, a document was seen by Reuters showed.
-Another is a waiver of intellectual property rights for COVID-19 vaccines and pledges to ease the food security crisis.
+One of the possible outcomes of the talks is a pared-back version of a deal designed to curb fishing subsidies that cause over-fishing, a document seen by Reuters showed.
+Another is a waiver of intellectual property rights for COVID-19 vaccines and pledges to ease the food security crisis although tussles over the wording continued, sources said.
 WTO officials have maintained throughout the meetings that deals can be reached, saying that talks often look hopeless until a final bargain comes together.

-"We are still hopeful for an outcome," said WTO spokesperson Daniel Prize.
-Observers expressed frustration with the process.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)